SkafteNicki/dtu_mlops/s5_continuous_integration/cml.md

 ---

 The continuous integration we have looked at until now is what we can consider "classical" continuous integration, which has its roots in DevOps and not MLOps.
-While the test that we have written and the containers we have developed in the previous session have been about machine learning, everything we have done translates completely to how it would be done if we had developed any other application that did not include machine learning.
+While the tests that we have written and the containers we have developed in the previous session have been about machine learning, everything we have done translates completely to how it would be done if we had developed any other application that did not include machine learning.

-In this session, we are now gonna change gears and look at **continuous machine learning** (CML).
-As the name may suggest we are now focusing on automatizing actual machine learning processes.
+In this session, we are now going to change gears and look at **continuous machine learning** (CML).
+As the name may suggest we are now focusing on automating actual machine learning processes.
 The reason for doing this is the same as with continuous integration, namely that we often have a bunch of checks that we want our newly trained model to pass before we trust it to be ready for deployment.
-Writing unit tests secures that the code that we use for training our model is not broken, but there exist other failure modes of a machine learning pipeline:
+Writing unit tests ensures that the code that we use for training our model is not broken, but there exist other failure modes of a machine learning pipeline:

 * Did I train on the correct data?